 The canvas on the easel bears a picture of the view through the window, and this picture exactly overlaps the view, so that the play between “image” and “reality” inside the fiction of Magritte’s image asserts that the real world is merely a construction of the mind.

-When I look at that painting, my first question is, “does the picture on the canvas accurately reflect the real view through the window?”
+When I look at that painting, my first question is “does the picture on the canvas accurately reflect the real view through the window?”
 This is precisely the trap Magritte has laid: there is no real view through the window.
 It’s a painting.
 In the same way, we might try to “peek around” our sensory perceptions to glimpse reality as it truly is, but that glimpse would necessarily be filtered through sensory perception.
 No matter how hard we try, we cannot wrangle objective reality.
 The fact of these words on your screen is filtered through your mind, which lies to you every night when you dream.
-If there exists something called an “I” it exists only as a bubble of lies which pops when self-observed.
+If there exists something called an “I” it is a bubble of lies which pops when self-observed.

 Not everything in Akayama DanJay is ordinary.
 Crickets grow like grass from the ground.
-A bird-monster scours the desert afterlife.
-But the characters don’t treat the crickets as unordinary, and the bird-monster appears only in hallucinogenic stupors.
+A bird-monster scours the afterlife.
+But the characters don’t treat crickets as unordinary, and the bird-monster appears only in hallucinogenic stupors.
 I hope to blend the normal and the weird so thoroughly that the reader never knows what to expect.
 When the characters are supposedly sober, they see congregations of monks worship a pink penguin.
 When the characters hallucinate, anything goes, yet their visions have internal consistency.